My fave magazine. Always reading and learning. :-). Sent via BlackBerry from Cingular Wireless

 My goal isn’t to buff like Arnold Schwargennzer (sorry, I know that cliche is getting old and boring) but be more toned and leaner.
 The biggest challenge is and always will be my food cravings and try not to eat more than one serving, meaning not two, three cups of rice, having two whoppers from Burger King, or eating 10 foot-long worth of sushi rolls.
 You can see where I get the flab from. :-( Next challenge isn’t about how many reps or miles I should do/run today but simply getting my ass over to the weightlifting room or onto a treadmill.
 And to do it everyday except for Sundays.

 That’s it.
-That’s the two things I have to do—watch my diet and exercise regularly.
+That’s the two things I have to do—watch my diet and exercise regularly at this new gym in my area called Sweat Equity Fitness.
 As easy as it looks, it’s tough and no wonders we have such a word called discipline.

 In the past two weeks, I’ve been running and I thought it’d be cool to sketch out my running route and show to you what my route looks like.
 The route involves some downhills and uphills, which actually makes it more fun and challenging too.
 There’s a heavy traffic at the intersection of Florida Avenue and New York Ave and I would often have to stop and wait till there is a clear path to get across the intersection.
 My average time seems to be approx. 35 mins and is almost 4.5 miles long.
 Well, you can imagine me running along by that red line on the map. :-)